 Ken’s teaching and writing reflect his commitment to introducing others to the diverse historical narratives that make the story of Christianity complex, compelling, and sometimes troubling.
 “Encountering historical figures in their own voices can be unsettling.
 It can be jarring.
 Yet it also frequently is delightful,” Ken observes.
 “Students often are pleasantly surprised by how critical engagement with history has deep relevance for contemporary concerns.”
 In the classroom, Ken tries to foster contextual awareness of how even our most cherished ideas are historically embedded and culturally conditioned.
 “When we grasp how others were shaped by various influences and lived realities, we remember that our own biases and limitations form us.
 Doing the hard work of listening well to the past—refusing to misread, neglect, distort, or erase people and their concerns—cultivates skills for becoming better listeners in the present, especially toward those whose views we find challenging.”

-Such concerns inform Ken’s current book project, which examines the creative ways in which John Calvin and his followers established and policed communal boundaries in a number of early modern contexts.
+Such concerns inform Ken’s recent book, which examines the creative ways in which John Calvin and his followers established and policed communal boundaries in a number of early modern contexts.
 “People wanted to define who was in and who was out,” Ken explains.
 “Often this was motivated by a sincere concern to honor God.
 Sometimes it was not.
 This hasn’t changed in our communities.”
 Ken hopes his research can recover conversation partners and offer diverse perspectives from the church’s traditions for theological reflection and ministry in today’s world.

 An ordained Reformed Minister of Word and Sacrament with more than a decade of pastoral experience, Ken is passionate about mentoring future ministers.
 “My students won’t remember everything we read together, but I hope they will continue reading history for themselves and applying its insights as they serve others,” Ken says.